kubernetes/test-infra/kettle/OVERVIEW.md

 - --threads (int): Number of threads to run concurrently with
 - --buildlimit (int): **Used in staging*  colect only N builds on each job

 `make_db.py` does the work of determine all the builds to collect and store to the database.
 It aggrigates all the builds of two flavors: `pr` and `non-pr` builds.
 It searches gcs for build paths or generates build paths if they are "incremental builds" (monotomically increasing).
 It passes the work of collecting build information and results to threads that collect information.
-It then does a best-effort attempt to insert the build results to the DB, commiting the instert every 200 builds.
+It then does a best-effort attempt to insert the build results to the DB, committing the instert every 200 builds.

 # Create JSON Results and Upload
 This stage gets run for each [BugQuery] table that Kettle is tasked with uploading data to.
 Typically looking like either: